 When we think of a team or a coach, we probably assume that the topic is sports.
 But the coaching of teams exists in today’s workplace as well.

 Most leaders, however, are unfamiliar with team coaching.
-According to CCL’s Candice Frankovelgia, team coaching is often left to professional consultants, as today’s leaders primarily develop and coach individuals.
-But leader coaches “will be even more successful if they are able to extend their coaching responsibilities to entire teams,” she says.
+Team coaching is often left to professional consultants, as today’s leaders primarily develop and coach individuals.
+But leader-coaches will be even more successful if they are able to extend their coaching responsibilities to entire teams.

 Try to facilitate learning for the team as a whole.
 Find ways that your team members can gain insight and practice different behaviors to improve their individual and team member effectiveness.
 Assess and moderate their behaviors as well.